Who am I?

 In order for you to judge whether the information on this website can be trusted, you might want to know a little more about me.

-I am a registered dietitian and has worked as a dietitian for 14 years.
-I studied for 4 years at Uppsala University and have a Master's degree (Fil.
-Mag) in Nutritional Sciences.
-In order to work as a dietitian, you need to have a license and with that I have certain rules I need to comply with.
-And I am not allowed to make my own statements or opinions.
+I am a registered dietitian and have worked as a dietician for 18 years.
+I studied 4 years at Uppsala University and have a master's degree (fil.
+Mag) in nutritional science.
+In order to work as a dietitian, you need to have a dietitian license and with that I have certain rules I need to relate to.
+I am not allowed to make any claims and opinions.

 My mission is that the knowledge I share will not stay in your mind but become something you actually use and that has positive effects in your life.
 The best thing I know is hearing my clients talk about the changes they have made and the positive effects it has had on their training and lives.